 IMU Testing Methods:

-Testing of the IMU is necessary to verify the proper functionality of the sensor measurements and DCM algorithm.
-There are several areas of the IMU that need to be tested to verify correct functionality.
-Testing for the IMU will consist of several parts:
+Testing of the IMU was necessary to verify the proper functionality of the sensor measurements and DCM algorithm.
+There are several areas of the IMU that needed to be tested to verify correct functionality.
+Testing for the IMU consisted of several parts:

 Sensor Testing: Testing the functionality and proper measurements of the sensors.
 This testing is necessary to verify the measurements produced by the sensors to verify that the components are operating correctly.
+This was verified by comparing the attitude of the aircraft with the measured values.

-IMU Board Testing and Verification: Testing and verification of the IMU PCB, essentially this will be continuity checks of the PCB.
-The testing will be concluded by soldering the chips to the IMU PCB and testing the connections.
+IMU Board Testing and Verification: Testing and verification of the IMU PCB, essentially this was continuity checks of the PCB.
+The testing was concluded by soldering the chips to the IMU PCB and testing the connections.

 IMU Testing: Testing of the complete IMU with the DCM algorithm.
-Essentially this testing will consist of connecting the IMU to the STM32 microprocessor and verifying the functionality of the design of both the IMU hardware and algorithm.
+Essentially this testing consisted of connecting the IMU to the STM32 microprocessor and verifying the functionality of the design of both the IMU hardware and feedback algorithm.

 Sensor Testing

-Preliminary testing will be conducted once the sensors are ordered and have subsequently been received.
-This testing will involve two phases.
-The preliminary design will be done with development sensor boards to verify functionality.
-Testing of the development sensor will be necessary to verify the outputs are correct.
-To do this the group will power the sensor boards that have been acquired from SparkFun.
-A linear regulator will provide filtered 3.3V power to the board will power each sensor that is being used.
-The board’s outputs will be connected to a digital oscilloscope to determine the waveforms that are produced by the sensors.
-Measurements will be taken at several different instances:
+Preliminary testing was conducted once the sensors were ordered and subsequently received.
+The preliminary design was done with development sensor boards to verify functionality.
+Testing of the development sensor board was necessary to verify that the outputs of the feedback controller were correct.
+To do this the group powers the sensor boards that have been acquired from SparkFun.
+A linear regulator provides filtered 3.3V power to the board will power each sensor that is being used.
+The board’s outputs are then connected to a digital oscilloscope to determine the waveforms that are produced by the sensors to ensure proper communication.
+Measurements will be taken at several different instances of the angles experienced by the aircraft:

 +/- Pitch